adamsmietanka/prop-calculator-vue/README.md

 The input data has been grouped into the **Engine** and **Propeller** tabs, and the calculation results can be viewed in the **Results** tab.

 ### Designing the engine performance
+The user can model the engine power curve exactly as he wants.
+There are countless configurations, ranging from **turbine to twincharged piston engines**.
-The user has full freedom to choose the type and method of powering the drive unit.
+The user has freedom to choose the forced induction method, but natural aspiration is also possible.
 All key engine data has been grouped in this module.

 <img src="https://github.com/adamsmietanka/propeller-mesher/blob/master/docs/images/app_engine.png" align=middle/>

 The Engine tab consists of three elements.